Skip to content

 Model An Appropriate Anger Management Skills

-When a child sees their parents acting or doing something, they often want to follow or mimic that.
 In order to help them with their anger management, modeling an example of an appropriate way can be helpful.
 Expressing feelings and talking about the frustration is always a plus.
 It’s okay to say “I’m angry or upset.”

 Those are valid feelings.
 Now where you go with that can be the changing factor.
 Define the cause of the anger and see what possible solutions are available.
-When a valid expression is acknowledged, the kids will feel appreciation and somewhat of a comfort.

 Related: children